gene-git/ssl-mgr/README.rst

    A CSR is always used make a cert.
 This provides control as well as consistency across CAs, be they self or other.
    The public key is in the CSR and also in the certificate provided and signed by the CA.
    We support both RSA and Elliptic Curve (EC) keys.
+EC is strongly preferred.
+   In fact, while RSA keys are still used they are only needed by ancient client software for browsers and email.
+That said, RSA is still in common use for DKIM [#dkim]_ signing for some reason.
+We DKIM sign outbound mail with both RSA and EC.

  * Cert

-   This cert contains the public key and is signed by the CA. It carries the *subject* apex domain name along with 'subject alternative names' or SANS.
+   Each cert contains the public key which is signed by the CA. It carries the *subject* apex domain name along with 'subject alternative names' or SANS.
 SANS allow a certificate to contain multiple domain or subdomain names.
 The *issuer*, which signed the certificate, has it's name in the cert as well.
 Name in this context is an X509 name meaning, common name, organization,